TOI-421: TOI-421 b

+An artist’s concept of TOI-421 b, a sub-Neptune.

-The planet b is a hot mini-Neptune with a moderate density of 2.04±0.28 g.cm-3 and equilibrium temperature of 922±14 K. Due to its high equilibrium temperature and small mass it is expected to experience significant atmospheric escape.
+The planet b is a hot mini-Neptune with a moderate density of (2.04±0.28 g.cm-3) (Note: Density converted from to g⋅cm^{−3} by using the value for Earth density = 5.513 g.cm-3.) and an equilibrium temperature of 922±14 K. Due to its high equilibrium temperature and small mass it is expected to experience significant atmospheric escape.
 However, the observed density is not consistent with a thin, hydrogen-depleted atmosphere expected from evolutionary models for a planet forming this close to the star.
 Planetary migration is a plausible explanation, meaning that the planet could have formed further away from the star and only more recently moved to current location.

 TOI-421 b was selected as a James Webb Space Telescope target early on as a planet similar in size and density to the well-studied sub-Neptune GJ 1214 b, but thought to be too hot for formation of atmospheric haze, which would allow for bulk chemical characterization of atmosphere.
 In 2025 it became the first sub-Neptune around a solar-type star to have its atmosphere characterized with JWST.
 The observed infrared spectrum is consistent with a hydrogen/helium dominated atmosphere and detected presence of water at abundances of ×10^-3×10^-4 and hints of sulfur dioxide and carbon monoxide, but no carbon dioxide or methane.
 The observed spectrum also excludes the possibility of presence of high-altitude haze.
 This is in contrast to the observed composition of sub-Neptunes around red dwarf stars, which typically show a much higher fraction of heavier gas species.

 TOI-421 c

-The planet c is a hot Neptune with a low density of 0.590±0.066 g.cm-3, belonging to the super-puff class.
+The planet c is a hot Neptune with a low density of (0.590±0.066 g.cm-3), belonging to the super-puff class.
 Its equilibrium temperature is 635±9 K. Like the planet b, it is also expected to exhibit significant atmospheric escape.
 However, the low density implies that the planet has retained an extensive atmosphere.